anzelcapparelli/node_readme_generator/README.md

 ## Testing

-there are currently not automated tests for this app (will make soon!); as of current, answering questions with a single character can allow a quick trial of the process
+There are currently no automated tests for this app (will make soon!); as of current, answering questions with a single character can allow a quick trial of the process

 ## MIT

-This project is licensed under the MIT License.
+This project is licensed under the MIT License

 ## Questions?